Skip to main content

 How do I stop taking work personally?

-Can I combine patches with grounding techniques?
+Can I pair a patch with grounding techniques?

 The Real Promise of Emotional Grounding